imagewize/banner-container/README.md

 1. Navigate to the Banner Container settings page in your WordPress admin
 2. Enable the locations where you want to display banners
 3. Enter your iframe or banner HTML code for each location
-4. For header, footer, and content banners, you can add multiple banners with individual settings:
+4. For all banner locations, you can add multiple banners with individual settings:
    - Choose device targeting (all devices, desktop only, or mobile only)
    - Enable or disable individual banners
 5. For content banners, additional options include: